 Pick Up Blooms at Columbia Road Flower Market

 There are two types of Columbia Road experiences… one where it’s quiet and you can peruse as your leisure, and one where it’s totally rammed and you have to elbow people out of your personal space.
 I love having flowers in the house, and they’re never as nice as when I get them from Columbia Road.
 The trick is to go nice and early, and don’t let the rain dampen your spirits!
-10am is a good time, and 9am is even better.
 I went just the other weekend at 10am and it was a ghost town.
 The rain had scared people away and I was able to really stop and look at everything on offer.
 I bought myself a pretty bunch of hyacinths (one of my faves and so fragrant!) for £4, and then carried on my way!
-Even if you don’t buy yourself anything every time, it’s still a nice little trip.
-There are some really sweet little shops to pop into, a warm cup of tea to be had, and if you bring along a friend, your day will be even better!
-Flowers and friendship, what more could you want?
+There are some really sweet little shops to pop into as well!

 View the Collection at Sir John Soane’s Museum